 - health and allied health professionals, such as physiotherapists, nurses and psychologists

-They do a comprehensive and impartial assessment of the medical evidence the patient gives us.
+They do a comprehensive and impartial assessment of the medical evidence your patient gives us.
 We then make an informed decision about eligibility.

-To determine eligibility, assessors may talk to any or all of the following:
+To help determine eligibility, our assessors may talk to:

 Fully diagnosed, treated and stabilised

-To determine if a patient has been fully treated and stabilised, we consider if:
+To determine if a patient’s condition is fully treated and stabilised, we consider if:

-- the patient has had all reasonable treatment or rehabilitation
+- the patient has had reasonable treatment or rehabilitation for the condition

 - any treatment is continuing or planned in the next 2 years

-- there is a reason for them not to have reasonable treatment, and
+- there is a reason for them not to have reasonable treatment

-For example, if a patient has had a limb amputated we may not assess them as fully treated and stabilised until they’ve finished rehabilitation.
+For example, you may have a patient who has an amputated arm or leg.
+We may assess them as not fully treated and stabilised until they’ve finished rehabilitation.
 This may include getting a prosthesis.

-If your patient’s condition is fully diagnosed, treated and stabilised, we assess if they can work or be retrained for any work within the next 2 years.
+If your patient meets the impairment and Program of Support requirements, we assess their work capacity.
+We’ll assess if they can work or be retrained for any work within the next 2 years.

-- 15 hours or more per week, and
+- of 15 hours or more per week

 Under law we can’t consider work availability in your patient’s location when we assess their ability to work.

-If your patient claims Disability Support Pension (DSP), they or we may need to speak with you about their condition.
-There may be remuneration options for these consultations.
+If your patient claims DSP, they or we may need to speak with you about their condition.
+We may be able to pay you for these consultations.